open-design-kit/opendesignkit/_methods/feedback-session.md

 ## Who’s involved:

-Try to get as many stakeholders and product team members in the room.
+Try to get as many stakeholders and product team members as you can in the room.
 Having a feedback session for just the "design team" can be effective for technique based decisions, but the goal is to gather a set of diverse voices to inform your work.
 Engineers can be effective feedback participants because it gives them a chance to think about the problem space well before implementation begins.

 ## One way to do it:

 1. Schedule and announce your feedback session in advance.
 A feedback or critique meeting can be mentally taxing for all participants, so plan for it to take no longer than 90 minutes if anyone is not co-located.
 The guest list is the core team working on the project.
 All participants are permitted to invite guests.
 The session will happen in a place that allows for screen sharing and video chatting ([Appear.in](https://appear.in/) or Google Hangouts) as well as within a text editor (Google Docs or [Etherpad](http://etherpad.org/)).
 Having multiple data points for collecting feedback will help all participants.
-Visual cues help participants to read body language and written feedback documents next steps and any decisions made.
+Visual cues help participants to read body language and while written feedback can documents next steps or any decisions made.

 2. Break down the schedule based on the total time that you have set aside for the session.
 Each presenter should prepare materials to share prior to the session.
 Presenters should come with a question to the call.
 The most constructive feedback is in response to a specific inquiry, rather than a vague "so what do you think?"